aguestuser/dl/README.md

 On this score, I think I did okay.
 To make sure this was true, I performed some elementary profiling to compare the performance of my parallel solution with a straight-up `GET` request.

 The benchmarks from these profiling experiments live with the repo.
+I performed two rounds of benchmarks (one on my un-throttled solution, and another round on my throttled solution).

-They were performed on an 8-core Lenovo X1 Carbon with 16GB of RAM running Debian Buster on (1) a very slow internet connection at my apartment (no measurements) taken at time of writing, (2) a fast internet connection at RC with speeds of 120 Mbps down / 200 Mbps up.
+Both rounds were both performed on an 8-core Lenovo X1 Carbon with 16GB of RAM running Debian Buster.
+The first round was performed on a very slow internet connection at my apartment.
+The second round was performed on a very fast internet connection at Recurse Center (with speeds of 120 Mbps down / 200 Mbps up).

 You can view the reports from these benchmarks in the browser with (for example):